ContextMapper/contextmapper.github.io/_docs/reverse-engineering/reverse-engineering.md

 }
 ```

-The library is based on strategies implementing the three interfaces `BoundedContextDiscoveryStrategy`, `RelationshipDiscoveryStrategy`, and
-`BoundedContextNameMappingStrategy`.
-The `BoundedContextNameMappingStrategy` strategy can be used to map different bounded context names between the
-bounded context and relationship strategies.
+The library is based on strategies implementing the three interfaces `BoundedContextDiscoveryStrategy`, `RelationshipDiscoveryStrategy`, and `BoundedContextNameMappingStrategy`.
+The `BoundedContextNameMappingStrategy` strategy can be used to map different bounded context names between the bounded context and relationship strategies.

-In this example we use the `SpringBootBoundedContextDiscoveryStrategy` to discover the bounded contexts on the basis of Spring annotations.
+In this example we use the `SpringBootBoundedContextDiscoveryStrategy` to discover the bounded contexts via Spring annotations.
 It
-derives bounded contexts from applications, aggregates from REST endpoints, and Entities from the REST endpoint methods.
-The
-`DockerComposeRelationshipDiscoveryStrategy` strategy is used to derive the relationships between the bounded context from the docker-compose.yml file.
-The extended `SeparatorToCamelCaseBoundedContextNameMappingStrategy` in the example above is used to map names such as 'customer-management-backend'
-(name according to relationship strategy) to 'CustomerManagement' (name according the discovered bounded context).
+derives [Bounded Contexts](/docs/language-reference/bounded_context) from applications, [Aggregates]((/docs/language-reference/aggregate)) from REST endpoints, and Entities from the REST endpoint methods.
+The `DockerComposeRelationshipDiscoveryStrategy` strategy is used to derive the relationships between the bounded context from the `docker-compose.yml` file.
+The extended `SeparatorToCamelCaseBoundedContextNameMappingStrategy` in the example above is used to map names such as 'customer-management-backend' (name according to relationship strategy) to 'CustomerManagement' (name according the discovered bounded context).

 The code above creates the following context map for the application: